zh/farm-wallet/README.md

 ## License

-This project is open source and available under standard open source licensing terms.
+This project is open source and available under the [MIT License](LICENSE).